kas-gui/kas/ROADMAP.md

 *Possibly* also within the same work-set, add a real multi-line text-edit widget.

+### Context menu and undo

+KAS supports pop-up menus since 0.4.
+Context menus are a little different, in that the widget opening the menu does not own it, yet can still customise it (enabling or disabling items like undo, paste, perhaps providing custom items, perhaps selecting a special context menu).

+At the same time, the undo history should probably be removed from widgets and stored in some shared state.

+This may also be a good time to review clipboard integration (see below).

 ### Widget identifiers

 Currently widgets are identified simply by enumerating all widgets.
 See #91